 Vermilion reinforces our commitment to supporting diversity by being a member of the 30% Club of Canada.
-We are committed to maintain Board gender diversity at 30%.
+We are committed to maintain Board gender diversity of at least 30%.

 The GHRC annually reviews the Board Diversity Policy and assesses its effectiveness in promoting a diverse Board.